-I sat on the steering bench, hunched down on my spine.
-Though the barril was right beside me, I knew if I drank any water, I would only throw it back up.
-Glancing forward, I saw Ze standing by the hatch.
-He was holding the empty dishpan while looking down at my pile on the deck.
+I sat on the steering bench, hunching down on my spine.
+Though the barril was right beside me, I knew if I drank any water I would just throw it up.
+Glancing forward I saw Ze standing by the hatch.
+He was holding the empty dishpan while looking down at my puke on the deck.

 I didn’t want him to clean up my mess, and neither did he from the flash of relief that briefly crossed his face.
 Gently he set the pan on the icebox lid and then went forward to help Mamede at the tabernacle.

 Still in the hold, João said something from below that I couldn’t make out.

 “Just go back to sleep,” Mamede told him.
 “We’ll be down soon.
 You too, Ze.
 Hand me the sail when you’re down there.”